dcarpintero/taxonomy-completion/README.md

 - `5 dimensions` for reducing computational complexity during clustering, and
 - `2 dimensions` for enabling visual representation in `(x, y)` coordinates.

 For both projections, we employ [UMAP](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction#Uniform_manifold_approximation_and_projection) [3], a popular dimensionality reduction technique known for its effectiveness in preserving both the local and global data structures.
-In practice, this makes it a preferred choice for handling complex datasets with high-dimensional embeddings.
+In practice, this makes it a preferred choice for handling complex datasets with high-dimensional embeddings:

 ```python
 import umap